Entanglement and apparent thermality in simulated black holes: Thermality of chiral spin-chain simulator

 Consider the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian} with a position-dependent nearest-neighbour coupling $u(x)$ and vanishing chirality term, $v(x) = 0$.
 In analogy with the chiral spin-chain, the low-energy continuum limit of this Hamiltonian corresponds to the action of a massless Dirac spinor on a $(1+1)$D curved space-time; the resulting geometry is described by the line element~\cite{Mertens_et_al_2022, Yang_2020}

 which matches the Schwarzschild metric in $(1+1)$ dimensions.
 In particular, for the choice $u(x) = 1-x_h/x$, this line element describes the exterior region of a Schwarzschild black hole with an event horizon located at $x_h$.
 This way, taking $v(x)$ to be zero and making $u(x)$ position dependent corresponds to a coordinate transformation from Gullstrand–Painlevé coordinates $(t, x)$ to Schwarzschild coordinates $(\tilde{t}, x)$.
-Whilst the Hamiltonian's structure changes under this transformation, scalar quantities, such as the space-time curvature, remain invariant.
+Whilst the Hamiltonian's structure changes under this transformation, scalar quantities, such as the space-time curvature, remain invariant (see Appendix \hyperref[Appendix: Conformal Invariance of Lattice Simulator]{D}).

 Near the event horizon, the coupling $u(x)$ can be approximated by a linear profile

 where $\kappa = \frac{1}{2}u'(x_h)$ is the surface gravity associated with the Schwarzschild metric.
 This expression for $\kappa$ can be obtained by mapping the Schwarzschild line element of Eq.~\eqref{Equation: Schwarzschild metric line element for XY-model} to a coordinate system that is regular at the horizon and applying the procedure described in Appendix~\ref{Appendix: Surface Gravity of GP Metric}.
 In this near-horizon regime, the Schwarzschild metric reduces to the Rindler metric, which describes the space-time of a uniformly accelerating observer in Minkowski space with a constant proper acceleration $\kappa$ (see Appendix~\ref{Appendix: Dirac Equation in Rindler Space-Time}).